-The judgement, which took place Nov.
-3, has just been released online on the Provincial Court Judgement website.
+The judgment, which took place Nov.
+3, has just been released online on the Provincial Court Judgment website.

 Judge Ellen Gordon told Wallace: “I cannot imagine the guilt you must feel.”
 The judge is referring to when Wallace unintentionally killed “a good friend” — senior ranking Hells Angel Robert Keith Green, 56, during a gathering at a rural property in Langley on Oct.
 16, 2016.

 Recently, the Integrated Homicide Investigation Team came out to say the murders of Green and Clary are connected.
-No arrest have been made in that case.
+No arrests have been made in that case.